Essential graded algebra over polynomial rings with real exponents: Socles and cogenerators

 The following crucial remark highlights the difference between real-graded algebra and integer-graded algebra.
 It is the source of much of the subtlety in the theory developed in this paper, particularly Sections~\ref{s:socle}--\ref{s:hulls}.

-\begin{remark} In contrast with taking support on a face \cite[Proposition~4.6]{prim-decomp-pogroup} and also with socles in commutative algebra over noetherian local or graded rings localization need not commute with taking closed socles along faces of positive dimension in real polyhedral groups.
+\begin{remark} In contrast with taking support on a face \cite[Proposition~4.6]{prim-decomp-pogroup} and also with socles in commutative algebra over noetherian local or graded rings, localization need not commute with taking closed socles along faces of positive dimension in real polyhedral groups.
 In other words, the injection in Proposition~\ref{p:local-vs-global-closed} need not be surjective: there can be local closed cogenerators that do not lift to global ones.
 The problem comes down to the homogeneous prime ideals of the monoid algebra $\kk[\cQ_+]$ not being finitely generated, so the quotient $\kk[\tau]$ fails to be finitely presented; it means that $\Hom_{\kk[\cQ_+]}\bigl(\kk[\tau],-\bigr)$ need not commute with $A \otimes_{\kk[\cQ_+]}-$, even when $A$ is a flat $\kk[\cQ_+]$-algebra such as a localization of~$\kk[\cQ_+]$.
 The context of $\RR^n$-modules complicates the relation between support on~$\tau$ and closed cogenerators along~$\tau$ because the ``thickness'' of the support can approach~$0$ without ever quantum jumping all the way there and, importantly, remaining there along an entire translate of~$\tau$, as it would be forced to for a discrete group like~$\ZZ^n$.
 See Example~\ref{e:global-support}, for instance, where the support on the $y$-axis does not contribute any closed socle along the $y$-axis to the ambient module.
-This issue is independent of the density phenomenon explored in Section~\ref{s:minimality}; indeed, the interval in Example~\ref{e:global-support} is closed, so its socle equals its closed socle and is closed. \end{remark}
+Or see another manifestation in Examples~\ref{e:global-socc-tau} and~\ref{e:local-socc-tau}, where the global and local socles differ.
+This issue is independent of the density phenomenon explored in Section~\ref{s:minimality}; indeed, the interval in Example~\ref{e:global-support} is closed, so its socle equals~its~closed~socle~and~is~closed. \end{remark}

-\begin{prop} The global closed cogenerator functor $\socct\!$ along any face~$\tau$ of a partially ordered group is left-exact, as is the local version if $\qzt$ is partially ordered. \end{prop} \begin{proof} For the global case, $\hhom_Q(\kk[\tau],-)$ is exact because it occurs in the category of graded modules over the monoid algebra~$\kk[\cQ_+]$, and quotient-restriction is exact by Lemma~\ref{l:exact-qr}.
+\begin{prop} The global closed cogenerator $\socct\!$ along any face~$\tau$ of a partially ordered abelian group is left-exact, as is the local version if $\qzt$ is partially ordered. \end{prop} \begin{proof} For the global case, $\hhom_Q(\kk[\tau],-)$ is exact because it occurs in the category of graded modules over the monoid algebra~$\kk[\cQ_+]$, and quotient-restriction is exact by Lemma~\ref{l:exact-qr}.
 For the local case, use exactness of $\cM \mapsto \cmt$ again (Lemma~\ref{l:exact-qr}) and left-exactness of closed socles (Lemma~\ref{l:left-exact-socc}), the latter applied over~$\qzt$. \end{proof}